Azure-Samples/streaming-at-scale/cosmos-db/README.md

     New receiver with higher epoch of '3' is created hence current receiver with epoch '2' is getting disconnected.
 If you are recreating the receiver, make sure a higher epoch is used.

-You can safely ignore it since it happens just during startup time when EventProcessor are created.
+You can safely ignore it since it happens just during startup time when EventProcessors are created.
 After couple of seconds the no more exception like that one will be thrown.
 No messages will be lost while these exceptions are fired.

 ## Query Data